bendwild/afromedica/content/About us/boardmembers.md

 ---

 > [!attention]+ Are you politically involved?
 > We have historically tried to keep our distance from any type of political involvement.
-However, this does not exclude you from becoming a board member.
+However, **this does not exclude you** from becoming a board member.
 Fill in the [form](application) and we will discuss how we can make this work!

----